10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Platform Support Costs

 Our platform support costs, which include regionally-based support personnel and other operating costs to support our geographies, are expected to decrease over time as a percentage of revenue as our physician partners add members and our revenue grows.
-Our operating expenses at the enterprise level include resources and technology to support payor contracting, clinical program development, quality, data management, finance, and legal functions.
+Our operating expenses at the enterprise level include resources and technology to support payor contracting, clinical program development, quality, data management, finance, and legal and compliance functions.

 The table below represents costs to support our live geographies and enterprise functions, which are included in general and administrative expenses (dollars in thousands):